Aftermath of the September 11 attacks: Backlash and hate crimes

+As memorials were set up all over NY and even in the 9/11 museum, Talat Hamdani's request to honor her son, Salman Hamdani, was denied.
+Salman Hamdani was an off-duty EMT and an NYPD cadet who died as he went to the towers to help save others.
+Salman Hamdani was Pakistani-American and his mother Talat Hamdani received public assault of his character as they believe because of their Muslim faith, he must have been involved with the attacks as he was missing.
+Talat was questioned and asked about the reasons Salman joined the NYPD, his travel experience and who he was in contact with.
+News outlets like the New York Post published a story, "Missing or Hiding? — Mystery of NYPD Cadet from Pakistan", and multiple "Wanted" posters that had pictures from his cadet days stating "Hold and detain.
+Notify: major squad case".
+His body was found a month after the event and was declared a hero by congress, 45 days after the attack.
+But nothing denies the discrimination especially after the 9/11 has put his name originally under the list of non- first responders.

+In the hopes of dissuading Islamophobic violence, President Bush delivered remarks at the Islamic Center of Washington on September 17 in which he distinguished between al-Qaeda and Islam writ large, affirming that "Islam is peace"; he also criticized Americans who would "take out their anger" about 9/11 against Muslim individuals, calling them "the worst of humankind".
+Compared to the days immediately preceding Bush's speech, there were fewer hate crimes against Muslims in the United States in the days after it.
+The Pew Research Center reported that in November 2001, 59% of Americans, relatively evenly distributed among both Republicans and Democrats, reported viewing Islam favorably, an increase in positive disposition compared to 45% that March.
+This shared outlook did not last, however, and over subsequent years views of Islam diverged along partisan lines as Republicans increasingly associated Islam with violence.

 Long-term effects

 Effects on children

 The attacks were regarded by some as particularly disturbing to children, in part because of the frequency with which the images were replayed on television.
 Many schools closed early, especially those with children whose parents worked in Washington, D.C., and New York City.
 In Sarasota, Florida, Emma E. Booker Elementary School became a part of history, as President George W. Bush was reading to a classroom of children there when the attacks happened.

 Psychological studies focused on children exposed to the attacks in Lower Manhattan and New York City found higher rates of clinically significant behavior problems among preschool children, as well as elevated rates of PTSD and depression in the years after the attacks.
 For children who lost a parent in the attack, psychologists noticed that while some coped well initially, they would at times succumb to bouts of depression and self-harm later in life, or become reluctant to discuss their family history.